-Welcome to the Member's Guide for Level 11 members of the Citrus Pension Plan ('the Plan').
+Welcome to the Member's Guide for Level 7 members of Summary of benefits under Level 7 the Citrus Pension Plan ('the Plan').

-The Plan is an occupational pension scheme for non-associated employers.
+The Plan is an occupational pension scheme for nonassociated employers.
 It is divided into sections and each employer (or group of employers) has its own section ('the Section').

 There are a number of different benefit structures provided under the Plan.
 They are referred to as Levels 1 to 11.
-Level 11 provides benefits which are certified as broadly equivalent to those in the Principal Civil Service Pension Scheme ('PCSPS') NUVOS.
+Level 7 provides benefits which are certified as broadly equivalent to those in the Principal Civil Service Pension Scheme ('PCSPS') Classic Plus or Premium Level.

-This Member's Guide gives a brief introduction to the benefits payable in respect of Level 11 members.
+This Member's Guide gives a brief introduction to the benefits payable in respect of Level 7 members.
 However, the Plan is governed by a Trust Deed and Rules, and in the event of any inconsistency between this Member's Guide and the Trust Deed and Rules, the Trust Deed and Rules will take precedence.

 Some technical terms are used throughout this Member's Guide.
 These are printed in bold and explained in the Glossary.